COVID19 Alert Several meetings are now virtual or rescheduled Check the calendar

 The focus will be on the role of inflammatory skin disease in aging, patterns and predictors of long-term inflammatory skin disease activity, and the genetic epidemiology of atopic dermatitis.
 Research will be performed under the mentorship of Katrina Abuabara, MD, MA, MSCE.

-Dermatology Research and Education Foundation seeks a medical student dermatology research volunteer for 12 months beginning in June or July 2020 under the direction of Jashin J. Wu, M.D., F.A.A.D.
-The research student will have the opportunity to work on review articles where they can serve as first author as well as retrospective cohort studies.
-It is a major priority that the research student will author at least 10 publications, which each of the prior or current 21 research students have accomplished.
+The research student will have the opportunity to work on retrospective cohort studies and review articles as first author.
+It is a major priority that the research student will author at least 10 publications, which each of the prior or current 26 research students have accomplished.
+For more information click below.

 Research in epidemiology and related areas of cutaneous malignancies and dysplasias (melanoma, keratinocyte carcinomas (BCC and SCC), cutaneous lymphomas, dysplastic nevi, actinic keratosis, etc), and teledermatology for multiple related projects.